Skip to main menu Skip to main content Skip to footer

 Our contact lens fitting fee ranges from $55 to $190 depending on the level of service.

 A refraction is a measurement of your eye’s prescription for glasses or contact lens correction that produces your best vision.
-Medicare, Medicaid and most private insurance plans do not cover the cost of refraction.
-Our fee is $40 for this service and we always file the claim to your insurance.
+Medicare, Medicaid, and most private insurance plans do not cover the cost of refraction.
 If your insurance plan does cover this procedure, we will reimburse this expense.

 With a medical diagnosis, your health insurance will cover the exam excluding any co-pays, deductibles, etc. Vision plans cover routine eye examinations and offer coverage for glasses and contact lenses.
 We would be happy to verify your benefits when you book an appointment.
 Clemson Eye is a provider for most insurance plans and is happy to file your insurance claim for our services.
 All co-pays, co-insurance and deductibles are due on the date of service.